 The historic campus of Lindenwood University is located in St. Charles, Mo, and has a rich heritage since its founding in the mid-1800s.
 Campus is located one mile from the historic Main Street of St. Charles, which offers lots of options for local shopping, dining, and nightlife.

-Lindenwood University begins competition as an NCAA Division I institution starting in the fall of 2022.
+Lindenwood University competes as an NCAA Division I institution.
 The University has 30 NCAA Division I teams and many Intercollegiate Club sports, making it one of the largest athletic departments nationwide.
 Teams competing at the NCAA Division II level include men’s and women’s lacrosse, soccer, basketball, ice hockey, and swimming and diving.
 Club sports include bowling, rugby, shotgun, and cycling.
 Lindenwood’s teams proudly wear black and gold in competition and are cheered on by the mascot, Leo the lion.

 Percent of students living on campus.